2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/customize-edit-ux/input-fields.md

 * The WYSIWYG field is based on [TinyMCE](https://www.tiny.cloud/) - so to make configuration changes, you'll need to understand that API pretty well.
 * To change it, you need to create a wrapper component which contains the standard 2sxc-wysiwyg and give it different configurations.
-* To do this, there are a few callbacks we created so you can override most of the defaults
+* To do this, we are calling various methods on a `reconfigure` object of your wrapper - so you can override most of the defaults
 * This API is WIP (work-in-progress) so we make have to make some minor breaking changes in 2020.
 This shouldn't stop you, but just be aware of this.

-TODO:
+TODO: This is still WIP, should get done within a few days...